 I hadn’t been well.
 I hadn’t been taking care of me.
 I admit.
 I was depressed.
 I was underweight.
 I hadn’t been sleeping, I hadn’t been eating.
 This was mid-separation but before divorce proceedings had begun.
 It was also before we had a visitation order and my then husband did not take the kids out much, instead he would visit our marital home.
 I don’t remember why the kids weren’t there.
 It may well have been the first time he did take them.
-I honestly have no recollection of why the kids were not home.
-So I’m not sure why or how, but the kids gone, that never happened — so I had a visitor.
+I honestly have no recollection of why the kids were not home — that never happened — so I had a visitor.
 Our relationship is not relevant to this story, but he is a good guy and he spent the night.
 It may have been the first time I’d had a visitor since my separation.
 It had been a while.

 We didn’t get much sleep.